EndPointCorp/end-point-blog/2012/10/25/postgres-system-triggers-error.html.md

 So in our example table above, we should find the trigger we created, as well as the two triggers created by the foreign key.
 All of them are enabled.
-Disabled triggers will show as a 'D' in the tgenabled column.
+Disabled triggers will show as a ‘D’ in the tgenabled column.
 (O stands for origin, and has to do with session_replication_role).

 ```